 • Mail all application materials to the USCIS designated address.
-Each state has a USCIS application center, so pay attention to your state's corresponding application center to avoid sending them to the wrong address.
+Each state has a USCIS the receipt.

-• The applicant can check the application's progress by using the application number on the receipt.
+• The applicant can check the application's progress by using the application number on

 • The official processing time given by the USCIS is usually 90 days.